Temple architecture (LDS Church): Freiberg Germany Temple

-The East German government approved the building of the temple on practical grounds, because of the many Latter-day Saints requesting visas to travel to Switzerland, the location of the Bern Switzerland Temple.
-The government wished to minimize citizens' travel outside the country.
+The East German government approved temple construction on practical grounds, because of the many Latter-day Saints requesting visas to travel to Switzerland, the location of the Bern Switzerland Temple.
+The East German government wished to minimize citizens' travel outside the country.

-The temple was built on a very small scale, with no outward adornment of any kind.
-No oxen were used in the baptistery and only the bare minimum functional details were allowed inside.
+The temple was built on a small scale, with no outward adornment.
+No oxen were used in the baptistery, and only a minimum of functional detail was allowed inside.

-After German reunification in 1990, Germany became the first country outside of North America to have more than one temple, this and the Frankfurt Germany Temple.
+After German reunification in 1990, Germany became the first country outside of North America to have more than one temple—this and the Frankfurt Germany Temple.

-Political changes in Germany allowed for renovation of the temple from 2001 to 2002 to the high standards of temples built today.
+Political changes in Germany allowed for renovating the temple during 2001–2002 to the high standards of contemporary temples.
 Additional square footage extending to the east approximately doubled the size of the temple.
-New amenities include the installation of twelve oxen to support the baptismal font, a non-patrons waiting room, a matron/brides room, and an office for the temple president.
-On December 20, 2001, an angel Moroni was placed atop the temple.
-The temple is small, with one ordinance room and two sealing rooms and a total floor area of 14126 sqft.
+New amenities included twelve oxen to support the baptismal font, a non-patron waiting room, a matron/brides room, and an office for the temple president.
+On December 20, 2001, an Angel Moroni statue was placed on top of the temple.
+The temple is small, with one ordinance room and two sealing rooms, along with a total floor area of 14126 sqft.